a story from the heart and beyond

 We could do with one of those new rotary washing machines like what they have over there in

 7:00am – Molly arrives and starts rubbing the clothes with sunlight soap to remove stains.
-I was helping her to wash and rinse.
-We`ll do the wringing together using the mangle machine for the towels, table cloths and bedding in a while.
+I was helping her to wash and rinse while attending to Breakfast as best I could.
+We`ll do the wringing together too using the mangle machine for the towels, table cloths and bedding in a while.

 James said that Rosebery's new selection of ministers